Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 at the helm is doing a terrific job.

-We brought in from Hadley.
+brought in from Hadley,

-Exactly the right person.
+is exactly the right person.

 And and so I